Asymptotics of multivariate sequences, part III: quadratic points: Evaluation of integrals

 \subsection{Generalized functions}

 The integrands in~\eqref{eq:asym proj} are homogeneous and the chains of integration projective.
-Many such integrals are evaluated in~\cite{ABG} but there is a hitch: the integral is evaluated not over $\conechain$ but over $i \R^d$.
+Many such integrals are evaluated in~\cite{ABG} but there is a hitch: the integral is evaluated not over $\dchain$ but over $i \R^d$.
 The latter integral is in general not convergent over $i \R^d$ for two reasons.
 First, integrability will fail near the zeros of $\qt$ whenever $s$ is large.
 Secondly, because $|\exp (\rr \cdot \xx)| = 1$ on $i \R^d$ (as opposed to the exponential decay on $\wchain$), integrability at infinity will fail whenever $|\mm| \geq 2s - d$.
 These problems are solved respectively by moving the contour and by inserting compactly supported functions inside the integral.
 The apparatus to do this is the theory of generalized functions (distributions) and their Fourier transforms, developed in~\cite{gelfand-generalized} and elsewhere.
 We summarize the facts needed from this literature.

 We work with two linear spaces that are dual to each other.
 We call these $\R^d$ and $\R^{d*}$.
-We fix bases dual to each other so that for $\rr \in \R^{d*}$ and $\xx \in \R^d$, we have $\langle r , x \rangle = \sum_{j=1}^d r_j x_j$.
-Hereafter, we denote the pairing by $\rr \cdot \xx$.
+We fix bases dual to each other so that for $\rr \in \R^{d*}$ and $\xx \in \R^d$, we have $\rr \cdot \xx = \sum_{j=1}^d r_j x_j$.
 While all of the ensuing constructions could be defined on either space, our purposes require slightly different constructions the two spaces and we reduce confusion by developing these asymmetrically.

 Let $\cs$ denote the space of smooth complex valued functions on $\R^{d*}$ with compact support.
 These are called \Em{test functions} in~\cite{gelfand-generalized} and the closed support of a test function $g$ is denote by $\Sup (g)$.
 Topologize test functions by convergence of all derivatives; this may be metrized, for example, by